 For more information, consult the chapter on Alfonsine of “Terra del Benvivere – Tourist Guide of the Union of Municipalities of Lower Romagna!”

-Weitere Informationen finden Sie im Kapitel über Alfonsine von “Terra del Benvivere – Fremdenführer der Union der Gemeinden der unteren Romagna!”
+Weitere Informationen finden Sie im Kapitel über Alfonsine von “Terra del Benvivere – Fremdenführer der Union der Gemeinden der unteren Romagna!” (published in 2010)

 How to get there